blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

-Some material features such as height mapping, refraction and proximity fade are not part of core shaders, and are performed in the default BaseMaterial3D using the Godot shader language instead (not GLSL).
+Some material features such as height mapping, refraction and proximity fade are not part of core shaders, and are performed in the default BaseMaterial3D using the Blazium shader language instead (not GLSL).
 This is done by procedurally generating the required shader code depending on the features enabled in the material.